|The Green Papers|

 2020 Delegate Selection Plan from the Louisiana Democratic Party.

 20 June 2019: Governor John Bel Edwards (Democratic) signed HB 563 which changes the date for the Presidential Primary: "... the statewide presidential preference primary election shall be held on the first Saturday in April in 2020...."

 2020 ELECTIONS from the Louisiana Department of State.

 Louisiana registers voters by party.
-Only those registered as Democrats will be permitted to vote in the Presidential Primary.
-Write-in candidates are not allowed.
+Democrats and registered voters who are NOT registered with the Green, Libertarian, Reform, or Republican Party are eligible to vote in the Presidential Primary.
+Write-in candidates and Uncommitted are not allowed.

 Primary dates marked "presumably" and polling times marked "reportedly" are based on unofficial or estimated data (especially as regards local variations from a jurisdictionwide statutory and/or regulatory standard) and are, thereby, subject to change.1 Democratic Party's "First Determining Step" of the delegate selection process.

 |• Geaux Vote|